ccoupe/trumpybear/TopLevel.md

 ## Communication.
 MQTT is used to communicate between devices and processes and sometimes intra-process.
-From the Hubitat point of view integration could be done with a REST or websocket style interface or MQTT.
-I choose MQTT because it's a centralized interface that allows either side (client or server) to disappear and reappear (think pf reboots and code changes).
+From the Hubitat point of view, integration could be done with a REST or websocket style interface or MQTT.
+I choose MQTT because it's a centralized interface that allows either side (client or server) to disappear and reappear (think of reboots and code changes).
 It's much simpler to use than HTTP and more structured than websockets.
 Structure is good until it isn't.

-There are only a few places where synchronization primitives are used because most things that happen are kind of 'any time after now is fine' for scheduling and events move slow enough that it's not a big deal if a video frame is dropped.
+There are only a few places where synchronization primitives are used because most things that happen are kind of 'any time after now is fine' for scheduling and events move slow enough that it's not a big deal if a video frame is dropped for example.

 ## Components
 As mentioned above, Trumpy Bear is large collection of devices, rules, events,